-Conditions at Border Patrol stations in South Texas were so dangerous, it said, that migrant men detained in one of the facilities had begged for help from government inspectors.
-The report also said 51 women were crowded in a cell that was supposed to hold up to 40 youth, and 71 men were crowded in a cell meant for 41.
+Conditions at U.S. Border Patrol stations in South Texas were so dangerous, it said, that migrant men detained in one of the facilities — who are ordinarily suspicious and fearful of authorities — had begged for help from government inspectors.
+The report also said that 51 women were crowded in a cell designed to hold up to 40 youth, and 71 men were crowded in a cell meant for 41.

 After the release of the OIG report, Trump defended the detention facilities and said he had been shown ones that were well-run and clean.
 “I think they do a great job with those facilities,” he told reporters at the White House.
 The Republican president also blamed overcrowding on Democrats in U.S. Congress.

-The U.N. criticism echoes that of other international organizations.
-In June, Human Rights Watch said a 14-year old girl recounted having to take care of a 4-year old girl who had been placed in her cell with no relatives.
-“I take her to the bathroom, give her my extra food if she is hungry, and tell people to leave her alone if they are bothering her,” she said.
+The U.N. criticism of the Trump administration echoes the findings of other international human rights and humanitarian organizations.
+In June, Human Rights Watch said a 14-year old girl recounted having to take care of a 4-year old girl placed in a cell with no relatives.
+"I take her to the bathroom, give her my extra food if she is hungry, and tell people to leave her alone if they are bothering her," she said.

-The teenage girl was among the children that the New York-based organization said it spoke with during a visit with lawyers and doctors monitoring what it called “unacceptable” conditions for children at U.S. border facilities.
+The teenage girl was among the children that the New York-based organization said it spoke with during a visit with lawyers and doctors monitoring deplorable conditions for children at U.S. border facilities.

-Bachelet said nations have the right to decide on conditions of entry and stay of foreign nationals, but that border management measures also must comply with international human rights obligations “and should not be based on narrow policies aimed only at detecting, detaining and expeditiously deporting irregular migrants.”
+Bachelet said nations have a right to decide how foreign nationals enter and stay, but their border management must comply with international human rights obligations "and should not be based on narrow policies aimed only at detecting, detaining and expeditiously deporting irregular migrants."

 “In most of these cases, the migrants and refugees have embarked on perilous journeys with their children in search of protection and dignity and away from violence and hunger," she said.
 "When they finally believe they have arrived in safety, they may find themselves separated from their loved ones and locked in undignified conditions.
 This should never happen anywhere.”

-U.N. rights officials working on the ground in Mexico and Central America have documented numerous human rights violations and abuses against migrants and refugees in transit including the excessive use of force, arbitrary deprivation of liberty and family separation, according to OHCHR.
+U.N. human rights officials in Mexico and Central America have documented numerous human rights violations and abuses against migrants and refugees in transit.
+The abuses include excessive use of force, arbitrary deprivation of liberty and family separation, according to OHCHR.

 But some people and organizations have been humanely providing migrants with necessities such as water, food, health, adequate shelter and other help.